 And yeah, please, stop banging the remote.
 It has done no harm to you.

-Author: Nik is an author with over 14 years of expertise in software and tech.
-Holding an Engineering degree in Information Technology and a Master's degree in Data Science from Liverpool University, he is adept at dissecting and discussing the nuances of technology with clarity and precision.
-Disclaimer: The content on this website is originally created by human authors and is refined using AI tools solely to ensure grammar, flow and clarity.
+Author: Nik is an experienced author with 14 years in software and tech, holding an IT Engineering degree and a Data Science Master's from Liverpool University.
+Disclaimer: This website's content is created by humans and refined by AI for better grammar, flow, and clarity.